spencerjbeckwith/neschr/README.md

 ## To-Do

 - Detect blank tiles and, depending on args, ignore them, warn the user, or omit them completely
+- Proper install script for a cloned repository
+- Upload binary as a build artifact instead of a file in the repo (ew)

+Will I ever do any of the above?
+Who knows.

 ## License